reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

    A model for letting Users log in.

-The application itself will have two pages -- a home page on which the name of the User who is currently logged in is displayed, and a page on which you can log in by specifying your email address and a password.
-There should also be a :class:`~reahl.web.ui.Menu` you can use to navigate to the two different pages.
+The application itself has two pages---a home page on which the name of the User who is currently logged in is displayed, and a page on which you can log in using your email address and a password.

 Declaring the LoginSession
 --------------------------

-In Reahl, if you want to persist an object in session scope, that object should be persisted via the same persistence mechanism used by your other persistent objects.
-Your session-scoped object should also hold onto the UserSession so that the session-scoped object can be discovered from the UserSession it is a part of.

-When using SqlAlchemy, creating an object that has a `session scoped` lifetime is really
-easy: just use the `@session_scoped` class decorator:
+Create a LoginSession persisted class and decorate it using the :meth:`~reahl.sqlalchemysupport.sqlalchemysupport.session_scoped` decorator.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/sessionscopebootstrap/sessionscopebootstrap.py
    :pyobject: LoginSession
-   :prepend: @session_scoped

-The responsibility of a LoginSession starts by keeping track of who is logged in.
-That is why it has a `.current_user` attribute.
-Since LoginSession is a persisted object itself, it is trivial to make it hold onto another persisted object (User) via a relationship.
+The LoginSession keeps track of who is currently logged in through its `.current_user` relationship to a User.

-The other responsibility of the LoginSession is to actually log someone in.
-The logic of doing this is quite easily followed by looking at the implementation of the `.log_in()` method.

 Just one trick: the `email_address` and `password` needed to actually log someone in have to be provided by a user.
 That is why these are